The Legendary Robbie Vincent = 2015

 It has been well reported that Frankie Crocker during the height of the Disco boom - when Studio 54 nightclubwas at the height of its popularity.
 Crocker rode in through the front entrance of the nightclub on a White Stallion.

-He signed off the air each night to the tune "Moodys Mood for love" by vocalese crooner King Pleasure.
+He signed off the air each night to the tune "Moody Mood for Love" by vocalese crooner King Pleasure.
 Crocker, a native of Buffalo, coined the phrase "URBAN CONTEMPORARY" in the 1970s, a label for the eclecticmix of songs that he played.

 Crocker is credited with introducing as many as 30 new artists to the mainstream, including Manu Dibango's - "Soul Makossa" to American audiences.